Yugoslavia/Serbia and Montenegro - List of Champions

 deduction was later annulled after more legal proceedings, and the title

-was given to Partizan, who headed the table with the deduction.
+was given to Partizan, who headed the table without the deductions.

 "Remainder" Yugoslavia